makersacademy/rps-challenge/README.md

  This is the Week 3 Rock Paper Scissors Lizard Spock challenge by Zeshan Rasul

+## Playing the game on Heroku

+The game is available to play at http://zeshanrasul-rps.herokuapp.com/.

 ## Installation instructions

 To install the application on your local system, run the following commands in your command line.